Our Veterinary Technicians and Assistants

 Jake was born and grew up in Easton, Maryland, and graduated from Easton High in 2009.
 He received an AA in applied sciences from Chesapeake College two years later.

 Jake started working in the veterinary field as a kennel attendant when he was just 17 years old, then worked his way up to veterinary technician.
 He worked for a primary care vet on the shore for nine years before starting with VNIOC in February 2017.
 Jake is responsible for our practice’s surgery department and oversees patient care, surgical inventory and OR operations.

-Jake and his wife, Melissa, have three cats, Suggs, Lewis and Torrey who are all 5 years old, and a Golden Retriever named Benelli.
+Jake and his wife, Melissa, have a daughter named Adeline, three cats, Suggs, Lewis and Torrey who are all 5 years old, and a Golden Retriever named Benelli.
 In his spare time, Jake enjoys outdoor activities such as hiking, bike riding and camping.

 Nikki, Certified Canine Rehabilitation Therapist

 Born and raised in Annapolis, where she continues to make her home, Nikki graduated from Bowie State University with her Bachelor’s Degree in Biology in 2005.
 She got into veterinary medicine when the owner of a dog she walked suggested she would be good as a veterinary technician because of how well she worked with animals.

 Nikki works with patients on regaining their range of motion and strength.
 Just as humans go through rehabilitation, so can dogs—and it can have a big impact, especially with large breed dogs.
 The animals can have a quicker recovery post-surgery with a better quality of life, often with less medication.